Market & Topical Perspectives

 First Eagle Global Fund: Perennial Relevance

 It’s been said that quality endures.
-Inherent in this concept is that some are willing to assign greater value to items they believe possess certain hallmarks of quality—craftsmanship, consistency, timelessness—than to those of similar utility but lesser regard.
+Inherent in this concept is that there are some willing to assign greater value to items they believe possess certain hallmarks of quality—craftsmanship, consistency, timelessness—than to those of similar utility but lesser regard.

 Evidence of such artisanal preference can be found across the consumer landscape, from leather goods to bicycle parts to clothing.
 Many of the brands that exemplify this paradigm virtually define the niches in which they operate and, perhaps most importantly, have been able to avoid the commodification of their aesthetic even as they’ve grown in prominence over time.